codingWithAndy/codingWithAndy/README.md

 ### 📂 Research Publications

+2026:
+- [Rendering Transparency to Ranking in Educational Assessment via Bayesian Comparative Judgement]().
+BERA: Review of Education - Transparancy in Assessment.

 2025:
+- arXiv

+2024:
-2024: [A Bayesian active learning approach to comparative judgement within education assessment](https://www.sciencedirect.com/science/article/pii/S2666920X24000481)] Computers and Education: Artificial Intelligence, Volume 6, 2024, 100245, ISSN 2666-920X, https://doi.org/10.1016/j.caeai.2024.100245.
+- [A Bayesian active learning approach to comparative judgement within education assessment](https://www.sciencedirect.com/science/article/pii/S2666920X24000481)] Computers and Education: Artificial Intelligence, Volume 6, 2024, 100245, ISSN 2666-920X, https://doi.org/10.1016/j.caeai.2024.100245.

+2022:
-2022: [Using Elo Rating as a Metric for Comparative Judgement in Educational Assessment.](https://dl.acm.org/doi/abs/10.1145/3551708.3556204) In Proceedings of the 6th International Conference on Education and Multimedia Technology (ICEMT '22).
+- [Using Elo Rating as a Metric for Comparative Judgement in Educational Assessment.](https://dl.acm.org/doi/abs/10.1145/3551708.3556204) In Proceedings of the 6th International Conference on Education and Multimedia Technology (ICEMT '22).
 Association for Computing Machinery, New York, NY, USA, 272–278. https://doi.org/10.1145/3551708.3556204

 <!-- Here are some of my key repositories: